-As USD/JPY falls, we are downgrading the pair to bearish.
-Note that the pair is now looking oversold in the short-term.
+As USD/JPY makes gains, we are now bullish on the pair.
+Note that the pair is trading within a normal range in the short-term.
 This is based on various technical analysis tools on the daily chart.

-As the pair runs out of steam, we are now bearish on USD/JPY in the medium-term.
+As the pair rebounds, we are now neutral on USD/JPY in the medium-term.
 Looking at various technical indicators on a weekly chart, USD/JPY is trading within normal conditions.

 The US dollar currency index, a measure of USD against six major peers, declined by 9.9% in 2017.
 Last month, the currency index continued declining and fell by another 3.3%.
 Given the speed of the recent decline, the US dollar started looking oversold according to technical indicators around mid-January.
 While we warned that the currency was looking oversold in several recent editions of our US …